3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 filter criteria are applied and thus all CityGML features contained in the database will be exported.

-The export filters work similar to the ones on the Import tab.
-Please refer to :numref:`impexp_citygml_import_chapter` for a description of the filter settings that are common to both operations.

--  **Attribute filter**: This filter lets you define values for the attributes gml:id, gml:name and citydb:lineage which must be matched by city objects to be exported.
+-  **Attribute filter**: This filter lets you define values for the attributes *gml:id*, *gml:name* and *citydb:lineage*, which must be matched by city objects to be exported.
 More than one gml:id can be provided in a comma-separated list.
 Multiple gml:name or citydb:lineage values are not supported though.
 -  **SQL filter**: The attribute filter only operates on predefined attributes (see above).
    To overcome this limitation, you can alternatively choose the *SQL Filter* tab and enter an arbitrary